ionic-team/ionic-portals/website/docs/for-android/getting-started.md

 ## Creating a Custom Application Class

-In Android, you will have to register your Portals instance and start creating Portals via the [PortalManager](https://ionic.io/docs/portals-android-api-ref/-ionic-portals/io.ionic.portals/-portal-manager/index.html).
+In Android, you will have to register your Portals instance via the [PortalManager](https://ionic.io/docs/portals-android-api-ref/-ionic-portals/io.ionic.portals/-portal-manager/index.html).
 To do this, a custom [Application](https://developer.android.com/reference/android/app/Application) class is recommended.
 In this Application class, you can override `Application#onCreate()` to register and create Portals.
+We recommend placing this register call inside the custom `Application` class so that it is handled immediately when your app is launched, but you can place it anywhere in an app as long as it is called before any Portals are loaded.

 <Tabs
 defaultValue="kt"